Questions? Talk directly with Cindy Kowalski — (352) 464-4400 · Mon–Sat, 9am–6pm ET

 Initial Enrollment Window

-When you first enroll in Medicare, you have guaranteed issue rights for a Supplement plan.
+When you first enroll in Medicare, you have guaranteed-issue rights for a Supplement plan — no underwriting, no denials.

 After the Window Closes

-After that window closes, switching to a Supplement plan later may require medical underwriting in many states.
+Once that window ends, switching to a Supplement later may require medical underwriting in most states — and insurers can say no.

 Why This Matters

-Understanding your long-term options before enrolling is what prevents costly surprises later.
+Understanding your long-term options before enrolling is what prevents costly surprises later when your health or needs have changed.

-Choose Advantage now, develop health issues later, and you may not be able to switch to a Supplement when you want to.
-This is the trap many people don’t see coming.
+Choose Advantage at 65, develop a serious health condition at 70, and you may not be able to switch to a Supplement when you want to.
+The insurer can decline you based on your health history.
+This is the single most costly Medicare mistake I see in my practice — and it’s completely preventable with the right guidance upfront.

 How We Help